Who can opt-in to the program?

 How do I elect coverage?

 - We are currently building the functionality to process elective coverage opt ins online.
-Check back later this spring for details.

 - When electing coverage, you must participate for an initial period of three years, and then on an annual basis thereafter.

 - You will be responsible for paying the employee’s portion of the premium only.
 You can learn more about calculating this premium on our premiums page.

 - You will need to report wages paid and other information quarterly, following the program's reporting requirements.